rahulkpal/bio/README.md

 # bio
-This is the snapshot of the achievements, skills, work experiences.
-You can think of it as a resume.
+This is the list of the achievements, skills, work experiences.

+In short, a portfolio.